Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Multiple Scrum Teams working on the same product or system all select work from the same Product Backlog.
+### True or False: Multiple Scrum Teams working on the same product or system all select work from the same Product Backlog.

 - [x] True.
 - [ ] False.